ArjuntheSreekumar/Kubernetes-containerisation/README.md

- this file will be copied to the app folder inside of the image copy all remainig files to app folder then npm start instruction is run
+ this file will be copied to the app folder inside of the image copy all remainig files to app folder then npm start instruction is run alias k="kubectl" kubectl get pod kubectl get nodes k get deploy kubectl describe pod k8s-web-hello docker build . -t arjunsreekumar/k8s-web-hello docker login docker pull <podname>
+k rollout restart deployment
+minikube service k8s-web-hello
+ rolling update means if new bods r gone they are replaced with new ones-- if u del old pod new replaces kubectl set image deployment k8s-web-hello k8-web-hello=arjunsreekumar/k8-web-hello:3.0.0 this can be used to rollout kubectl rollout undo deployment k8s-web-hello can be used to rollback minikube dashboard

+kubectl delete all --all
+deletes the kubernetes service as well but is recreated after it Mi in memory means megabytes cpu 500 m means half of capability